FilipinoGambino/FilipinoGambino.github.io/_posts/2022-05-15-combined-arms.md

   - Multi-Agent
   - RL
   - Stable Baselines3
-  - SB3
   - PPO
-  - Google Cloud Platform
-  - GCP
   - Supersuit
 ---

 Hello and welcome to my first blog post!
-Today I'm going to be working with the [PettingZoo](https://www.pettingzoo.ml/#) library and designing a model for the multi-agent environment [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms).
+Today I'm going to be working with the multi-agent [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms) environment on [PettingZoo](https://www.pettingzoo.ml/#) to build up a basis for implementing papers in the near future.

 I'm going to be using a variety wrappers from the supersuit library to improve training speed and performance.